Annan, Dumfries and Galloway: Landmarks

 To the east of the town lies the settlement of Watchill and the similarly named Watchhall.

-Part of the A75 between Annan and Dumfries is reported to be haunted.
+Part of the A75 between Annan and Dumfries is reputed to be haunted.

-Distillery
+Religion

-Annandale distillery has now officially re-opened in Annan, which last produced a Lowland Malt 90 years ago, although it is still in early stages.
+The 2022 Scottish census found that 55% of the population of Annan identified as having no religion, slightly higher than the national average of 51%.
+39% of the town identified as Christian, while less than 1% stated they followed other religions.
+5% of the town didn't answer the voluntary question.

-Churches
+Christian Churches

-Annan is served by several churches of different denominations, including:
+Annan has a number of church buildings, these include: